Beach Safety and Spanish Warning Flags

 Orange - NO lifeguard on duty, swim with caution

-Jellyfish warning flags, these may also be yellow or red
+Jellyfish warning flags, these may also be just plain purple and denote dangerous marine life

 BEACH SAFETY TIPS